Reliability analysis for non-deterministic limit-states using stochastic emulators

+\figref{fig_dataset} shows the available dataset.
+Specifically, \figref{fig_dataset_bending_moment} displays $M_b(U, \omega)$ as a function of the average wind speed $U$. \figref{fig_dataset_survival_curve} depicts the exceedance probability curve, which indicates the probability of obtaining a maximum moment that exceeds a threshold $\tau$ during the simulation period, given the dataset.
+In this example, the focus is on computing the exceedance probability curve using the emulators.
+These probabilities are later converted into return periods, which are used for designing.

-The emulators are constructed by subsampling the available data uniformly in the input space.
-This adjustment, as opposed to using the original Rayleigh distribution, ensures that enough training samples are located in the tails, which is crucial for the emulators accuracy.
-The emulators are built with three experimental design sizes: $N \in \acc{500, 1{,}000, 5{,}000}$.
-The polynomial chaos expansions used to surrogate the parameters $\lambda_{1}(\ve{x})$ and $\lambda_{2}(\ve{x})$ in the GLaM model have adaptive degrees ranging from $p \in [1, 10]$, while the expansions for $\lambda_{3}(\ve{x})$ and $\lambda_{4}(\ve{x})$ vary in the range $p \in [0, 3]$.
-For the SPCE emulators, the degree adaptivity ranges in $p \in [1, 10]$.
+We train the emulators on a subset of the available data, considering different experimental design sizes $N \in \acc{500, 15{,}000, 50{,}000}$.
+The polynomial chaos expansions used to surrogate the parameters $\lambda_{1,2}(\ve{x})$ in the GLaM model had adaptive degrees ranging from $p \in [1, 10]$, while the expansions for $\lambda_{3,4}(\ve{x})$ varied from $p \in [0, 3]$.
+For the SPCE emulators, the degree adaptivity ranged from $p \in [3, 12]$.
 Since this example involves only a single random variable, hyperbolic truncation does not apply.
-A total of 50 different experiments are conducted to account for statistical variability.
+50 different experiments are conducted to account for statistical variability.

-Since this is a one-dimensional example, we can visually assess the emulators predictions against those derived from the dataset.
-Our analysis includes a comparison of the mean function, $\mu(u)$, and the $\alpha$-quantile function, $Q_{\alpha}(u)$.
-Additionally, to gain some insights regarding the heteroskedasticity of the problem, we compute the variance function associated with the simulator.
-Given the discrete nature of the data, we employ a moving window approach to estimate these functions.
-For each wind speed $u$, we define a window as $[u - \Delta, u + \Delta]$, where $\Delta = 0.1$ m/s is a small positive parameter.
-The mean function at $u$ is then estimated as the empirical mean of the values $M_b$ within this window, \emph{i.e.},
+Since this is a 1D example, we can visually compare the results obtained from the emulators with those from the dataset.
+In our results, we show the comparison for the mean function $\mu(u)$ and $\alpha$-quantile function $Q_{\alpha}(u)$.
+Since the data is discrete, we estimate these functions using a moving window approach.
+For each wind speed $u$, we define a window $[u - \Delta, u + \Delta]$, where $\Delta = 0.05$ is a small positive value.
+The estimate of the mean function at $u$ is the empirical mean of the values $M_b$ within this window:

 where $M_b^{\prt{i}} = M_b\prt{u^{\prt{i}}}$ and $N_w$ is the number of data points within the window: